Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Load Balancing of Effectual Computations

 LNPU \cite{lee20197} uses an input load balancer (ILB) which is shared among PE-rows.
-As shown in Fig. \ref{fig::load-balance-LNPU}, ILB contains address generator units to determine the indices of the compressed elements that need to be fetched.
-Based on these addresses, ILB obtains tensor elements from the on-chip memory along with other metadata.
-Then, the skip-index decoder unit in ILB determines the appropriate indices for data extraction and pushes them along with the tensor values into the FIFO of a PE-row.
-It also calculates bitmaps, which are used to push the data (indices and NZ values) selectively into FIFOs of PE-rows.
-Thus, by selectively pushing the data at run-time, ILB balances the data among rows of PEs.
+As Fig. \ref{fig::load-balance-LNPU} shows, ILB contains address generator units to determine the indices of the compressed elements that need to be fetched.
+Once ILB fetches them, the skip-index decoder unit determines the appropriate indices for data extraction.
+It pushes them along with the NZ values into the FIFO of a PE-row.
+It also calculates bitmaps, which are used for pushing the data (indices and NZs) selectively into FIFOs of PE-rows at run time.
 Due to ILB, PE utilization in LNPU was increased by 2\%--26\% for 10\%--90\% sparsity of the inputs (activations or their gradients) \cite{lee20197}.
-Thus, centralized load balancing mechanisms can leverage the information about data allocation for PEs, and then, they can provide equal work to PEs or feed the fast-acting PEs, whenever necessary during run-time.
+Thus, centralized load balancing mechanisms can leverage the information about data allocation for PEs and provide equal work to PEs or feed the fast-acting PEs during run-time.